OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 You can follow the instructions provided by your browser or device (usually located under "Settings" or "Preferences") to modify your cookie settings.
 Please note that if you set your browser or device to disable cookies, certain of our Services may not function properly.

-WhatsApp Payments

-We're beta testing the payments feature for a limited number of users in India.
-At this time, we don't have any updates for making the feature more widely available.

-India Payments Terms of Service
+WhatsApp PaymentsWhatsApp Payments Terms of ServiceLast modified: July 9, 2018 (archived versions)

-Last modified: February 5, 2018

-_We will be updating our India Payments Terms of Service and Privacy Policy.
-Learn More about the updated Terms and Privacy Policy that will take effect at a future date._

-WhatsApp Inc. ("WhatsApp," "our," "we," or "us") provides messaging, Internet calling, and other services to users around the world, including the ability to send and receive payments through designated payment service providers ("PSPs") in India ("Payments").
-Payments is a "Service" as defined in the WhatsApp Terms of Service ("Terms"), and the following WhatsApp Payments Terms of Service ("Payments Terms") supplement the Terms and apply to your use of Payments.
+WhatsApp Inc. (“WhatsApp,” “our,” “we,” or “us”) provides messaging, Internet calling, and other services to users around the world, including the ability to send and receive payments through designated payment service providers (“PSPs”) in India (“Payments”) via Unified Payments Interface (“UPI”) developed by the National Payments Corporation of India (“NPCI”).
+Payments is a “Service” as defined in the WhatsApp Terms of Service (“Terms”), and the following WhatsApp Payments Terms of Service (“Payments Terms”) supplement the Terms and apply to your use of Payments.
 You agree to the Payments Terms when you use Payments.

 About our payment service

 **Our Role**.
 Payments is a service we provide through, and in coordination with, designated PSPs.
-We provide a convenient platform that enables you to submit transaction instructions to PSPs for processing via the Unified Payments Interface ("UPI").
-We are not a licensed financial institution, do not receive, transfer, or store any funds in connection with Payments, and are not responsible for UPI service interruptions or acts or omissions of PSPs or your bank including the payment, settlement, and clearance of funds.
+We provide a convenient platform that enables you to submit transaction instructions to PSPs for processing via UPI.
+We are not a licensed financial institution, do not receive, transfer, or store any funds in connection with Payments, and are not responsible for UPI service interruptions or acts or omissions of PSPs or banks including the payment, settlement, and clearance of funds.
 You have a separate relationship with your bank regarding your bank account, and WhatsApp has no affiliation with your bank in this respect.

-**PSP's Role**.
-When you initiate a transaction through Payments, a designated PSP receives the instructions and processes the transaction via UPI.
-By using Payments, you will also need to agree to the PSP's terms and privacy policy, which will be presented to you when you first use Payments.
-The PSP's terms and privacy policy are also available here.
-These Payments Terms govern the relationship between WhatsApp and you regarding Payments, and the PSP's terms govern the relationship between the PSP and you.
+**PSP’s Role**.
+When you send or receive funds through Payments, a designated PSP receives the instructions and processes the transaction via UPI.
+By using Payments, you will also need to agree to the PSP’s terms and privacy policy, which will be presented to you when you first use Payments.
+The PSP’s terms and privacy policy are also available here.
+These Payments Terms govern the relationship between WhatsApp and you regarding Payments, and the PSP’s terms govern the relationship between the PSP and you.

 **Eligibility**.
 To use Payments, you must use a phone number with the country code for India and have a bank account with a bank that supports UPI.
 The phone number you use for our Services must be the same phone number linked to your bank account used for Payments.

-**Registration**.
+**Registration and UPI PIN setup**.
 You must be an owner of the bank account you use to send and receive funds through Payments.
-After you provide information to confirm your mobile banking account, WhatsApp creates a virtual payment address that is associated with your WhatsApp account.
-We will ask you to create an UPI PIN for your bank account if you do not already have one.
+After you provide information to confirm your mobile banking account, WhatsApp facilitates creation of a UPI ID (virtual payment address) that is associated with your WhatsApp account.
+Since your transaction instructions are processed via UPI, you must have a UPI PIN to send payments.
+We will ask you to create a UPI PIN to send payments if you do not already have one for your bank account.

 **Age**.
 You must be at least 18 years old to use Payments.

+**Credits**.
+We may credit your bank account for purposes including rewards and special offers.
+Our affiliate WhatsApp Application Services Private Limited provides such credits on our behalf.

 **Fees and Taxes**.
 You must pay any applicable fees arising out of your use of Payments, including any overdraft, transaction, or other fees charged by your bank, PSPs, or WhatsApp.
 You must comply with applicable tax laws in connection with your use of Payments, including reporting and payment of any taxes related to transactions made through Payments and any income received from such transactions.
 WhatsApp is not responsible for withholding, collecting, reporting, or remitting any sales, use, value added, or other tax arising from any transaction you complete using Payments.

 Privacy policy and user data

 WhatsApp cares about your privacy.
 Our Privacy Policy applies to your use of Payments.
 Because additional information will be collected and processed when you use Payments, the WhatsApp Payments Privacy Policy also applies to your use of Payments.
 The WhatsApp Payments Privacy Policy describes additional information practices applicable to Payments, including the types of information we receive and collect from you when you use Payments and how we use and share this information.
-If you use Payments, you agree to our data practices, including the collection, use, processing, and sharing of your information as described in our Privacy Policy and our Payments Privacy Policy, as well as the transfer and processing of your information to the United States and other countries globally where we have or use facilities, service providers, or partners, regardless of where you use Payments.
-You acknowledge that the laws, regulations, and standards of the country in which your information is stored or processed may be different from those of your own country.
+If you use Payments, you agree to our data practices, including the collection, use, processing, and sharing of your information as described in our Privacy Policy and our Payments Privacy Policy.

 Use of payments

 **Payment Amount**.
 You are responsible for the total payment amount.
 You must ensure that you have sufficient funds in your bank account before executing any transaction through Payments.
+Your payment will not be sent if the PSP or your bank determines that your bank account lacks sufficient funds to cover the entire transaction amount.

 **Acceptable Use of Payments**.
-You must access and use Payments only for legal, authorized, and acceptable purposes, according to our Terms and posted policies.
+You must access and use Payments only for legal, authorized, and acceptable purposes, according to our Terms and posted policies including merchant policies as may be published from time to time.
 A PSP or WhatsApp may impose limits on your ability to send or receive payments, including transaction limits.
-A PSP or WhatsApp may also cancel any transaction if we believe the transaction violates the Terms, these Payments Terms, posted policies, or the PSP's terms.
+A PSP or WhatsApp may also cancel any transaction if we believe the transaction violates the Terms, these Payments Terms, posted policies, or the PSP’s terms.

 **Purchase Transactions**.
 If you use Payments to pay for goods or services, you agree to make legitimate purchases and to be bound by any terms of the sale.
 We have no responsibility for any goods or services purchased using Payments, including for any claims, damages, losses, liabilities, chargebacks or disputes associated with transactions.
-WE MAKE NO WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, WITH RESPECT TO ANY PRODUCTS OR SERVICES SOLD USING PAYMENTS.
+WE MAKE NO WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, WITH RESPECT TO ANY PRODUCTS OR SERVICES PURCHASED USING PAYMENTS.

 **Payments Transactions Are Final**.
 Once you submit a payment, it is final.
 WhatsApp does not provide refunds or facilitate chargebacks.
 WhatsApp is not liable for unauthorized transactions.
 We assume no responsibility for the underlying transaction of funds, or the actions or identity of any transfer recipient or sender.